aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 ## Evaluate Expression

-Use the `EvaluateExpression` to perform simple operations referencing state paths.
+Use the `EvaluateExpression` to perform simple operations referencing state or context paths.
 The `expression` referenced in the task will be evaluated in a Lambda function (`eval()`).
 This allows you to not have to write Lambda code for simple operations.

 Example: convert a wait time from milliseconds to seconds, concat this in a message and wait: